GuiPimenta-Dev/lambda-forge-docs/docs/page5.md

         )
 ```

-Similar to the `Dev` stage, this stage is named `Staging`, with resources designated as `staging` in the `cdk.json` file.
+Similar to the `Dev` environment, this environment is named `Staging`, with resources designated as `staging` in the `cdk.json` file.
 We also integrate the source code from the `staging` branch on GitHub into the pipeline.
-However, in contrast to the Dev stage, the Staging stage incorporates stringent quality assurance protocols prior to deployment.
+However, in contrast to Dev, the Staging environment incorporates stringent quality assurance protocols prior to deployment.

 Before deploying the functions, we execute all unit tests specified in the `unit.py` files.
 Additionally, we ensure that the code coverage percentage exceeds the threshold set in the `cdk.json` file.
 We also verify that every function connected to the API Gateway is subjected to at least one integration test, identified by the custom `pytest.mark.integration` decorator.